anee127/Milestone-Project-3/TESTING.md

 - registration/login form displayed well and easy to read.
 - Form should not submit if left empty.
 - Form validation on input fields and display message for empty or incorrect fields.
+- A flash message appears when user logs into or registers account.
+- A flash message “Incorrect Username and/or Password“ appears when login input details are not correct.
 - Form appears on mobile and tablet devices, displayed well and easy to read.

 #### Add Recipe